 Vivian is passionate about working with eCommerce clients.
 Earlier in the year, we asked her to research all aspects of Pinterest and eCommerce to help us figure out everything we need to know to help our clients here at Simple Pin.

-I asked Vivian to join me in the Collective and share everything she has learned about eCommerce, product tagging, and the Verified Merchant Program.
+I asked Vivian to join me and share everything she has learned about eCommerce, product tagging, and the Verified Merchant Program.
 Today’s podcast is a recording of that conversation.

-We’re going to review the current status of these new Pinterest features and then we’ll answer some of the questions posed by our Simple Pin Collective Members.
+We’re going to review the current status of these new Pinterest features and then we’ll answer some of the questions posed by our community.

 Pinterest for ECommerce